 - Bake some potatoes rather than hash browns

 Of course, the base of an omelette is eggs at it is almost really a frittata.
 Well, I cook my omelette the same as a frittata, just fewer eggs and different ingredients.
-Have a look here at a simple recipe for a frittata.
+Have a look for a simple and Delicious Frittata Recipe.

 Some yummy, low-fat options for ingredients in an omelette are mushrooms, ham and spinach.
 Pan fry the ingredients with a little oil before putting the eggs in.
 A sprinkle of some parmesan on top.
 Hey presto, a gourmet healthy breaky for everybody!
 I use about 4-5 eggs for an omelette for my hubby.

 People always think pancakes are bad for you.
 Yes if you eat a 5 stack of them with maple syrup and ice cream, they are probably not the best option, especially if you are trying to lose a bit of weight.
 But if you keep your side options for the pancakes a bit healthier, I promise you they will be a winner health-wise and yummy-wise.